encorelab/ck-board/README.md

 #### 1. Install Node.js and Angular
 * Node: https://nodejs.org/
+  * Use the LTS versions. v16 works, v17 has some compatabily issues
 * Angular: ```npm install -g @angular/cli ```

 #### 2. Clone the repository